nginxinc/NGINX-Demos/zookeeper-demo/README.md

 1. Copy ```nginx-repo.key``` and ```nginx-repo.crt``` files for your account to ```/srv/NGINX-Demos/ansible/files/```

-1. Move into the zookeeper-demo directory which contains the demo files and make sure the IP address of your Ubuntu VM on which NGINX Plus will be listening is assigned to the ```eth1``` interface.
-If in case you need to use IP of another interface, replace ```eth1``` on line 6 of provision.sh with the corresponding interface name
+1. cd into zookeeper-demo dir & Set the HOST_IP environment variable to the public IP of your ubuntu VM
      ```
      $ cd /srv/NGINX-Demos/zookeeper-demo
+     $ export HOST_IP=x.x.x.x
      ```

 1. Run the ansible playbook against localhost on Ubuntu VM: